 - In the AWS Account ID field, paste the AWS Account ID you retrieved in Step 2.

 - Optional: In the Path field, enter the path configured in Intacct for use in the S3 bucket.

-Step 4: Define the historical sync
+Step 4: Define the historical replication start date

 Change this setting if you want to replicate data beyond Intacct’s default setting of 1 year.
 For a detailed look at historical replication jobs, check out the Syncing Historical SaaS Data guide.